Some links in this post may be affiliate links

 Lacy Tree Philodendron problems are plant dying, yellow leaves, brown leaves, brown leaf tips and edges, rotting stems, diseases and pests among others.
 Keep reading for more on these problems and how to fix them.

-Your Tree Philodendron is dying due to root-rot disease which is prevalent in soggy soil.
+Your Lacy Tree Philodendron is dying due to root-rot disease which is prevalent in soggy soil.
 The disease is characterized by yellowing and browning followed by plant collapse.

-Overwatering: Do not water on a schedule.
-Water only when the top 2-3 inches of soil feel dry.
+Inconsistent watering: Do not water on a schedule; water only when the top 2-3 inches of soil feel dry.

 Soggy soil: Use a well-draining potting soil and a pot that has a drainage hole.